 Paris was a city that grew rapidly from its humble beginnings in the Ile de la Cite.
 Over the centuries, kings came and went, plagues killed and were eradicated, city walls were built and rebuilt, and people from all over the country moved to the sprawling French capital.

 By the start of 19th century, Paris was a tough place to live in.
 The city could not cope with water and waste management, building codes did not exist and the city’s maze of narrow alleys made it impossible to freely move across town, let alone to make it safely back home at night.
 For it to be on par with its neighboring grand capitals, a radical change was needed!

 The result was dramatic and is pretty much the Paris we know and love today.
-The wide tree lined boulevards that criss cross the city, have turned Paris into one giant museum and those beautiful buildings that line the Grands Boulevards are among the city’s signature icons.
-Those too, were strictly regulated by Haussman to finally create a uniform style of elegance, excellence and Parisian chic!
+The wide tree lined boulevards that crisscross the city, have turned Paris into one giant museum and those beautiful buildings that line the Grands Boulevards are among the city’s signature icons.
+Those too were strictly regulated by Haussmann to finally create a uniform style of elegance, excellence, and Parisian chic!

 How is this central Paris Grands Boulevards itinerary built:

 This part of Paris is the largest section both in terms of distance but also with the sheer amount of things to do.
 To make things a bit easier, I’ve divided the area into three sections: west, center, and east.
 For every section, I’ll highlight to top things to do, the best places to eat and drink as well as the prime shopping areas (including food markets).
 So while this post is quite long, have a look at the map for the part of town you wish to explore and skip right to it, to plan your Grands Boulevards itinerary.